jmarcosuarez/flashcards/api/README.md

 # Skeleton project for Swagger

 Right now be got a basic hello-world controller.
-Also need to instal:

-* [Sequelize](https://github.com/sequelize/sequelize) - An easy-to-use multi SQL dialect ORM for Node.js http://sequelizejs.com
+Also missing as of now: Sequelize.

 ## Initialization - Server Side